 - A cassette toilet with 360-degree bowl-to-base rotation gives limitless positioning options in extremely small spaces.

 - Low-profile toilets with a small footprint fit in tight spaces, even on raised platforms, without sacrificing user comfort.

-- Compact pedal-flush toilets are now available in macerating toilets, so you don’t need to rely solely on gravity toilets for small bathrooms.
+- Compact pedal-flush toilets are now available in macerating and vacuum toilets, so you don’t need to rely solely on gravity toilets for small bathrooms.

 Avoid low-profile toilets unless they are installed on raised platforms.
 High-profile toilets, which offer similar dimensions to household toilets, are easier for people to sit on and lift themselves off from.
 Also, avoid a foot-pedal flush and, instead, opt for an electric toilet with a traditional flush handle or wall switch.

 In many cases, the primary cause of a smelly toilet is when the waste holding tank is located directly under a gravity-flush toilet.
 Toilets that open directly above the tank are likely to allow tank odor to penetrate into the bathroom.
-One option to prevent this from occurring is the installation of a macerator toilet.
-This type of toilet is installed without a direct path from the tank to the toilet bowl, isolating smells from the user.
-Toilets of all types benefit from holding tank treatments.
-Whether in liquid or drop-in packet form, they effectively combat odor.
+Two good options to prevent this from occurring are the installation of a macerator toilet or vacuum toilet.
+These two types of toilets are installed without a direct path from the tank to the toilet bowl, isolating smells from the user.

 To avoid bad smells from a cassette or gravity toilet, use tank treatments that are designed for those toilet systems.
 Proper waste tank ventilation is also important to make sure that tank treatments work properly and odor is kept to a minimum.
 Also bear in mind that a cassette toilet’s waste tank is technically inside the vehicle.
 So any odor may be more noticeable if the waste tank is not properly treated or ventilated.